nrgreenup/jekyll-now/in_progress/2018-08-28-Predicting-Customer-Churn-with-Python.md

 for var in no_int_service_vars:
     print(df[var].value_counts())
 ```
 Having done so, I can iterate through all of the categorical variables and plot their distributions.
+Plots of categorical distributions reveal, for instance, that roughly 27% of customers observed in the dataset churned in the past month and that 16% of customers are senior citizens.
 ```python
 ## Define list of categorical variables
 cat_vars = ['gender', 'SeniorCitizen', 'Partner', 'Dependents',